2019-Spring-CSC-386/p00-project-1-rofy-elyor/README.md

 ## Purpose
 *Did you forget to lock?
 LockPro v1 has your back!*

 Elyor's roommate frequently forgets to lock the door.
-Unfortunately, the dorm room doors in the Deep Green Residence Hall do not autolock themselves after left unlocked for an unreasonable amount of time (more than 5 minutes).
-The problem is that somebody else can access the dorm room and potentially steal Elyor's and his roommate's belongings.
+Unfortunately, the dorm room doors in the Deep Green Residence Hall do not autolock themselves after left unlocked for an unreasonable amount of time, i.e. more than 30 seconds.
+The problem is that somebody else can access the dorm room and potentially steal Elyor's and/or his roommate's belongings.
 LockPro v1 will auto-lock the door after it has been left unlocked for 30 seconds.
-The lock also has an override button to unlock the door.

 ## Initial Design Plan
 *To build LockPro v1, we will be using different hardware components along with the master code that will run the entire operation.*